-The Mid-Autumn Festival is celebrated on the 15th day of the 8th month of the Chinese lunar calendar.
-This year, it falls on September 30th.
+The Moon Festival is celebrated on the 15th day of the 8th month of the Chinese lunar calendar.
 In ancient China, it began in part as a day to give thanks for the harvests of summer, and also to appreciate the beauty of the full moon.
 The festival is also a time for telling, re-telling, and remembering the legends associated with the moon.
 The most popular of these is the legend of Chang’e.

 According to the legend, there was once a time when there were 10 suns in the sky.
 Chang’e’s husband, Hou Yi, was a great archer who saved the Earth from being scorched by shooting down 9 of the suns with his arrows.
 As a reward, the gods gave him a pill that would make him immortal.

-Accidentally, Chang’e swallowed the pill herself and began floating upwards.
+Chang’e accidentally swallowed the pill herself and began floating upwards.
 She didn’t stop until she landed on the moon, where she has been trapped ever since.
-The moon is at its brightest and fullest during the Mid Autumn festival, and people say this is when Chang’e, still living on the moon, is at her most beautiful.
+The moon is at its brightest and fullest during the Mid Autumn festival.
+People say this is when Chang’e, still living on the moon, is at her most beautiful.

-The Mid Autumn Festival is celebrated in many Asia countries, and each country has its own unique traditions.
-In Taiwan, the tradition most closely associated with the Mid Autumn Festival is having a barbeque.
-It’s unclear exactly how barbeques have become such an important part of the festival in Taiwan, though.
+It’s unclear exactly how barbecues have become such an important part of the festival in Taiwan, though.
 According to one story, it all started with an ad campaign by a company that sold—what else?
-Barbeque sauce!
-That ad campaign was so successful at promoting the Mid-Autumn Festival as the best time for a barbeque that it has become part of family traditions.
+Barbecue sauce!
+That ad campaign was so successful at promoting the Mid-Autumn Festival as the best time for a barbecue that it has become part of family traditions.

-Regardless of its origin, the Mid-Autumn Festival’s barbeques bring family and friends together.
-In the cities, you’re sure to see small barbeque pits set up in rooftops, sidewalks, and in parks.
-Many people return to their family’s home in the countryside, as well, to reunite over a barbeque feast.
+Regardless of its origin, Mid-Autumn’s barbecues bring family and friends together.
+In the cities, you’re sure to see small barbecue pits set up in rooftops, sidewalks, and in parks.
+Many people return to their family’s home in the countryside, as well, to reunite over a barbecue feast.

-Mooncakes are another must-have.
-According to folk tales, Mooncakes have been associated with the Mid Autumn Festival since the 1300s.
-When China was living under Mongol rule, a revolutionary used mooncakes to hide a secret message, telling China’s people to rise up against the Mongol invaders on the 15th day of the 8th lunar month, the same day as the Mid-Autumn Festival.
+According to folk tales, Moon cakes have been associated with the Mid Autumn Festival since the 1300s.
+When China was living under Mongol rule, a revolutionary used moon cakes to hide a secret message, telling China’s people to rise up against the Mongol invaders on the 15th day of the 8th lunar month, the same day as the Mid-Autumn Festival.
 This uprising led to the overthrow of the Mongol’s Yuan Dynasty and the founding of the Ming Dynasty.